-If you should be unfortunate enough to have a dental emergency on the weekend, or overnight, here are a few tips until you can get in to see us.
+Dental emergencies can happen at any time!
+If you have dental emergency outside of our opening hours or on a Sunday, here are a few tips to help until you can get in to see us.

-Give us a call on 03 9318 5599 and we can make a time to see you, and get the help you need.
+Give us a call on 03 9071 0085 and we can make a time to see you, and get you the help you need.

 If you are an adult, then a loose tooth is an important dental concern and definitely should be treated as a dental emergency.
 The dentist needs to see the situation immediately and assess the cause of the loose tooth.

 A loose baby tooth is not such a serious concern and you can monitor this at home.
 Sometimes it can get painful or even slightly swollen around the baby tooth.
 Wobbling the tooth at home can help the tooth loosen slowly until it naturally comes out.
 If the tooth is stubborn or child is not willing to touch the baby tooth, then you can book and appointment for one of our therapists to have a look.
 Most likely the tooth can be easily removed with anaesthetic.